Radiation Safety for Internal Radiation Therapy (Brachytherapy)

 Prostate Seed Implants and The Risk to Your Sexual Partner

 Prostate cancer brachytherapy is done by implanting seeds into your prostate gland.
 This is the most common treatment using LDR brachytherapy.
 There may be extra precautions that you need to take with this type of treatment.
-Your radiation oncologist will give you specific recommendations and for how long to follow them.
-They typically include:
+Your care team will give you specific safety precautions to take and will tell you how long you need to follow them.
+They often include:

 - Avoiding sexual intercourse for one to two weeks after getting the implants.